 Accommodation: 3 nights at Dogan Hotel or similar.

-Overview: Today we have a full-day field trip to two ancient Anatolian cities.
-The first, Perge, was one of the most important cities in the premodern civilisation of Pamphylia.
+Today we have a full-day field to two ancient Anatolian cities.
+The first is to Perge.
+This was one of the most important cities in the premodern civilisation of Pamphylia.
 The earliest traces of continuous settlement in the city date back three millennia.
 After initially coming under Persian influence, the city fell to the armies of Alexander the Great in 334 BC.
 Its most famous resident was the Greek mathematician and astronomer Apollonius.
 In 188 BC Perge came under Roman rule, and rose to become one of the greatest cities in Asia Minor.
-The city’s ruins include a theatre, a temple and a palaestra.
+The of this include a theatre, a temple and a palaestra.
 Perge’s acropolis dates back to the Bronze Age.

 Accommodation: Dogan Hotel or similar.